telerik/kendo-themes/packages/default/docs/index.md

 # Themes & Styling

 Kendo UI for Angular 2 provides two main options to include the Kendo UI theme in your project.

-You can either use a precompiled theme that styles all components, or load the theme source files through Webpack to modify and customize its styles.
+You can either use a precompiled theme that styles all components or load the theme source files through Webpack to modify and customize its styles.

-## Install Themes
+## Installation

 To start using a theme, install it through npm.